TERREMEMBER/znbase/docs/content/latest/faq/general.md

 </div>
 -->

-YugabyteDB is a high-performance distributed SQL database for powering global, internet-scale applications.
-Built using a unique combination of high-performance document store, per-shard distributed consensus replication and multi-shard ACID transactions (inspired by Google Spanner), YugabyteDB serves both scale-out RDBMS and internet-scale OLTP workloads with low query latency, extreme resilience against failures and global data distribution.
+ZNbaseDB is a high-performance distributed SQL database for powering global, internet-scale applications.
+Built using a unique combination of high-performance document store, per-shard distributed consensus replication and multi-shard ACID transactions (inspired by Google Spanner), ZNbaseDB serves both scale-out RDBMS and internet-scale OLTP workloads with low query latency, extreme resilience against failures and global data distribution.
 As a cloud native database, it can be deployed across public and private clouds as well as in Kubernetes environments with ease.

-YugabyteDB is developed and distributed as an [Apache 2.0 open source project](https://github.com/yugabyte/yugabyte-db/).
+ZNbaseDB is developed and distributed as an [Apache 2.0 open source project](https://github.com/ZNbase/ZNbase-db/).

-## What makes YugabyteDB unique?
+## What makes ZNbaseDB unique?

-YugabyteDB is a transactional database that brings together 4 must-have needs of cloud native apps, namely SQL as a flexible query language, low-latency performance, continuous availability and globally-distributed scalability.
+ZNbaseDB is a transactional database that brings together 4 must-have needs of cloud native apps, namely SQL as a flexible query language, low-latency performance, continuous availability and globally-distributed scalability.
 Other databases do not serve all 4 of these needs simultaneously.

 - Monolithic SQL databases offer SQL and low-latency reads but neither have ability to tolerate failures nor can scale writes across multiple nodes, zones, regions and clouds.

 - Distributed NoSQL databases offer read performance, high availability and write scalability but give up on SQL features such as relational data modeling and ACID transactions.

-YugabyteDB feature highlights are listed below.
+ZNbaseDB feature highlights are listed below.

 ### SQL and ACID transactions